 advances.
 Keka lets companies set up their own loan rules, track who gets money, and manage repayments.
 This helps employees get financial help when they need it, similar to what we’re seeing in Africa.

 Kashable: While not as common as in Africa or India, the US market is showing more interest in employee financial wellness.
 There are companies like Kashable that focus on providing employee loans that are paid back through payroll deductions.
-These services often connect with existing HR systems, suggesting that similar models could become more popular in the US HR SaaS market.

 The one time integration with Lendsqr saves time and effort.
 This is much easier than making individual deals with each lender.